Stellar-gas kinematic misalignments in EAGLE: lifetimes and longevity of misaligned galaxies: Conclusions

 Taken as a whole, these results point toward a more complex picture regarding the origins and drivers of kinematic misalignments in galaxies than previously considered.
 Given the relatively low incidence of mergers with misalignment formation, alongside only moderately extended misalignment lifetimes, misalignments are likely occurring more frequently in ETGs given the smaller gas discs in these systems are more susceptible to perturbations.
 However, with our results pointing toward significant contributions of smooth accretion from the cooling of a hot misaligned halo, we likely still require galaxy interactions to misalign the halo in the first place.
 In this sense, misalignments are still formed primarily through external processes, but they are not necessarily temporally connected.
 Thus, the star-forming gas replenishment mechanisms in galaxies likely occur through a diverse source rather than a prevalence toward gas-rich minor mergers (as suggested for red-sequence ETGs).

 More work needs to be done in this field to fully understand the drivers of these misalignments to discern the main ISM replenishment mechanisms of ETGs.
-Future observational surveys with e.g. ALMA and JWST alongside upcoming next-generation cosmological hydrodynamical simulations with a multiphase ISM offer an opportunity to explore these unique systems in more detail.
+Future observational surveys with e.g. ALMA and JWST alongside state-of-the-art cosmological hydrodynamical simulations with a multiphase ISM, such as FIREbox \citep[][]{Feldmann2023} and the upcoming \textsc{colibre} (Schaye et al., in prep; Chaikin et al. in prep), offer an opportunity to explore these unique systems in more detail.